blackfireio/node-continuous-profiling/README.md

 ```

 4. Run NodeJs server. (`node index.js`)
-5. Profiler will send data to the Agent and Agent will forward it to the Blackfire
+5. Profiler will send data to the Agent, and Agent will forward it to the Blackfire
    backend.
 Data then can be visualized at https://blackfire.io

 # Contributing